-Theatrum orbis terrarum, sive, Atlas novus, edited by Willem Janszoon Blaeu and Joan Blaeu.
+Theatrum orbis terrarum, sive, Atlas novus (Theatre of the world, or, A new atlas), edited by Willem Janszoon Blaeu and Joan Blaeu.
 Printed in Amsterdam by Joan Blaeu, 1649–1655.
-Lower Library, D.41.6–11

 The 17th century was a Golden Age for Amsterdam.
 As a centre for trade it had become one of the wealthiest cities in the world, while at the same time its comparative religious tolerance and free press attracted an influx of European intellectuals, merchants and printers.
 The city was fertile ground for the creation of the most magnificent maps of the period.

 In 1608 the Amsterdam globe-maker Willem Janszoon Blaeu (1571–1638) began to produce wall maps, which were becoming symbols of status and intellectual curiosity for wealthy Dutch in the Age of Discovery.
 His proficiency led to his appointment as Hydrographer to the Dutch East India Company in 1633 (later superseded by his son Joan), gaining him access to the most up-to-date geographical information.
 In 1634 Blaeu announced plans for a multi-volume world atlas in Latin, French, German and Dutch editions: Theatrum orbis terrarum, or Atlas novus, which would include remastered, expanded and new maps.
 By the time of Willem's death only 2 volumes of the Atlas had been published, but under the direction of his sons the 6 volumes were completed in 1655.
 It is this version, with just over 400 maps, that we hold at Caius.